Evacuees plead for action: 'We are in some kind of jail' - KESQ

 Associated Press

-WASHINGTON (AP) — American veterans groups and others are pleading for U.S. action on a weeklong standoff that has left hundreds of would-be evacuees from Afghanistan waiting to board charter flights out of a northern Afghan airport.
-The groups say several dozen Americans, along with a larger number of green card holders and family members, are among those still waiting Tuesday for permission to board pre-arranged charter flights at the Mazar-e-Sharif airport in northern Afghanistan.
+WASHINGTON (AP) — The Americans trying to evacuate hundreds of Afghans and American citizens pleaded for action from the Biden administration to get the would-be evacuees aboard charter flights that are standing by to fly them from Afghanistan.
+The list includes one Afghan who worked as a U.S. military translator and says he is anticipating his beheading by the Taliban.
 The Biden administration says the holdup is the fault of the Taliban, but the private organizers of the flights are skeptical.
 One Afghan woman among the group says elderly American citizens, parents of Afghan-Americans in the U.S., are among those being blocked from boarding evacuation planes.